justinmchase/uffda/README.md

-# J!
+# Uffda

 _**NOTE**: work in progress!_

-J! is a parser generator for domain specific languages.
+Uffda is a parser generator for domain specific languages.

-J! is different from many parser generators in that the syntax is expressive enough to support parsing strings as well as objects, arrays or any other value type.
+It is different from many parser generators in that the syntax is expressive enough to support parsing strings as well as objects, arrays or any other value type.
 The result of this capability is that each step of the compiler can be expressed as dsl.